-Bret Anthony Johnston is the author of the best-selling novel Remember Me Like This, which was a Barnes and Noble Discover Great New Writers selection, and the award-winning Corpus Christi: Stories, which was named a Best Book of the Year by The Independent (London) and The Irish Times.
+Bret Anthony Johnston is the author of the best-selling novel Remember Me Like This, which was a Barnes and Noble Discover Great New Writers selection and an Editor’s Choice in the New York Times Book Review, and the award-winning Corpus Christi: Stories, which was named a Best Book of the Year by The Independent (London) and The Irish Times.
 He is also the editor of Naming the World and Other Exercises for the Creative Writer.
 His work appears in The Atlantic Monthly, Esquire, The Paris Review, Glimmer Train Stories, Virginia Quarterly Review, The Best American Short Stories, and elsewhere.

 His awards include the Pushcart Prize, the Glasgow Prize for Emerging Writers, the Stephen Turner Award, the Cohen Prize, a James Michener Fellowship, and the Kay Cattarulla Prize for short fiction.
 His nonfiction has appeared in The New York Times, the New York Times Magazine, The Wall Street Journal, Tin House, The Best American Sports Writing, and on NPR’s All Things Considered.

 A graduate of the Iowa Writers’ Workshop, he’s the recipient of a National Endowment for the Arts Literature Fellowship and a 5 Under 35 honor from the National Book Foundation.
 He wrote the documentary film Waiting for Lightning, which was released in theaters around the world by Samuel Goldwyn Films.
 He teaches in the Bennington Writing Seminars and at Harvard University, where he is the Director of Creative Writing.